laeeqentc/laeeqentc/README.md

 - 🔭 I’m currently working on ...
 Cisco's line of products namely CMS 1000, CMS 2000, UCS etc.
 - 🌱 I’m currently learning ...
 K8s, DevOps, DecSecOps and the like
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+Embedded Systems, H/w, s/w, n/w Linux and so on.
-- 📫 How to reach me: ... laeeq@ieee.org
+- 📫 How to reach me: ...
+Email me :- laeeq@ieee.org or Linkedin :- https://www.linkedin.com/in/mohdlaeeq/
-- ⚡ Fun fact: ...

 <!--
 **laeeqentc/laeeqentc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.